Now Reading

 How does your day start with Pudsey?

-Well that is a very tough question because no day is the same as another.
+Well, that is a very tough question because no day is the same as another.
 Some days we get to have rest days, some days we are in London or other places around the UK, and some days we are filming in studios.
 It’s exciting not knowing what the week is going to hold.

 What are your activities these days?

-There really is no excuse for animal cruelty, whether it’s an animal being physically abused or an animal being starved or neglected.
+There is no excuse for animal cruelty, whether it’s an animal being physically abused or an animal being starved or neglected.

 Do you have any message for our readers on behalf of animal welfare?

 There is so much information on the Internet now that there is no excuse for pets to be kept in appalling conditions, and fed the wrong type of food.
-If people just took the time to do some research before going out and getting a pet, then I am sure there would be less animals living in unsuitable conditions and ending up in rescue centers.
+If people just took the time to do some research before going out and getting a pet, then I am sure there would be fewer animals living in unsuitable conditions and ending up in rescue centres.
 Another issue when people buy pets is that they don’t think of the cost of feeding, caring for and providing veterinary attention for the whole of the animal’s life.